-- The proposed transaction has been advertised in the local newspaper for objections and objections (if any) lodged in accordance with the advertisement, have been considered - 21.2 Advertisement period is 21 days while the objection period is 30 days after advert - 21.3 If the zoning of the piece of land is residential or industrial, it will not be required to advertise each and every transaction in such development provided that: - 21.3.1 A notice advertising the initial development and proposed sale of erven, has been placed in the local newspaper prior to the sale of erven in that development - 21.3.2 All transactions take place in accordance with the arrangement and detail initially advertised and approved by council
+- 21.3.
+The second advert on the sale of properties is done in line with the Municipal Systems Act 32 of 2000 section 21A for a period of 30 days. - 21.4 If the zoning of the piece of land is residential or industrial, it will not be required to advertise each and every transaction in such development provided that: - 21.4.1 A notice advertising the initial development and proposed sale of erven, has been placed in the local newspaper prior to the sale of erven in that development - 21.4.2 All transactions take place in accordance with the arrangement and detail initially advertised and approved by Council